 Absolutely!
-You can swim seven days a week, 365 days a year – and I know some people who do this!
+You can swim seven days a week, 365 days a year – many people do this!
 The key is moderating your intensity and duration so your body is fresh for each workout.
 One of the major benefits of sticking to a training plan is having this structure so you don’t burn yourself out.
+Learn more here.

 - Monday: Endurance Freestyle

 - Tuesday: IM Technique